No products in the cart.

 Have humans now gone too far in dog domestication?

 People started moving to big cities, having their pets live with them in small apartments.
 Often leashed when outside.
 Being left alone for several hours each day as the humans go off to work.

 More and more homes live without a dog.
-The knowledge about dogs found in our ancestors has now vanished and we question our dogs behavior.
+The knowledge about dogs found in our ancestors has now vanished and we question our dogs behaviour.

 We expect our dogs to learn new commands such as sit, down and stay.
 They are also expected to behave perfectly when outside with us.
 No pulling the leash, no barking and absolutely no mingling with other dogs if they show the slightest bit of uncertainty or aggression.

-We have bred dogs to an extent that they are now a fashion extension.
-Some are being carried around all day and/or dressed up with the finest new dog accessories.
+We have bred dogs to an extent that they are now a fashion accessory.
+Being carried around all day and/or dressed up with the finest new dog clothes and accessories.
 The consequences are both seen mentally and physically.